Financial-Times/origami/apps/website/_specification-v1/services.md

 An Origami web service is a hosted service, offered as a URL endpoint that delivers content or data services.
 See our [services documentation page](/documentation/services/) for example services.

-All services **must** adhere to the FT's <a href="https://docs.google.com/document/d/1NbgQwJKUhSJBVMWw8OVVrKyKwRieaXq7AOtioC69XKM" class="o-typography-link--external">engineering checklist</a>.
+All services **must** adhere to the FT's <a href="https://docs.google.com/document/d/1NbgQwJKUhSJBVMWw8OVVrKyKwRieaXq7AOtioC69XKM">engineering checklist</a>.

-Node.js and <a href="https://github.com/Financial-Times/origami-service" class="o-typography-link--external">Origami Service</a>, which extends <a href="https://expressjs.com/" class="o-typography-link--external">Express</a>, **should** be used as a starting point to help meet service requirements.
+Node.js and <a href="https://github.com/Financial-Times/origami-service">Origami Service</a>, which extends <a href="https://expressjs.com/">Express</a>, **should** be used as a starting point to help meet service requirements.

 ## Naming Conventions